Inverse scattering transform via affine map: applications to high-speed nonlinear optical communications: Discussion

 Furthermore, our numerical experiments demonstrate that, for Gaussian pulse trains, using only the real or the imaginary part of the reflection coefficient still yields an accurate affine map approximation.
 This observation further reduces computational complexity and data requirements.

+The present study does not explicitly model additive noise sources such as amplified spontaneous emission (ASE) from optical amplifiers, nor structural fiber disorder; these effects will be addressed in future studies.
+Instead, we test the surrogate under a different but practically relevant mechanism that produces strong, effectively random distortions within the pulse train: nonlinear interactions between localized pulse components and excess continuous radiation.
+Such interactions are known to induce phase distortions, energy redistribution along the sequence (amplitude jitter), and pulse position fluctuations (time jitter) because the pulses are not fully transparent to the accompanying radiation field~\cite{kuznetsov1995nonlinear, chung2004interaction, chertkov2003shedding}.
+In this sense, the perturbation source is the pseudo-random structure of the transmitted sequence itself, and the end-to-end experiment in Sec.~\ref{subsec:end_to_end} demonstrates that the affine map surrogate remains effective under these nonlinear interaction effects.
+A systematic assessment under ASE and structural disorder, including BER-level impact and training that accounts for noise, requires additional study.

-The affine map approximation is especially well suited for implementation on dedicated hardware since it rely only on simple linear algebra operations.
-In addition, the reduced order affine model suggests a pathway for reduced order model of direct scattering algorithms, such as those based on the Boffetta-Osborne method~\cite{boffetta1992computation}, the fast nonlinear Fourier transform~\cite{wahls2013introducing}, or numerical Riemann-Hilbert solvers~\cite{trogdon2013numerical}.
+The affine map approximation is especially well suited for implementation on dedicated hardware since it relies only on simple linear algebra operations.
+In addition, the reduced order affine model suggests a pathway for reduced order model of DST algorithms, such as those based on the Boffetta-Osborne method~\cite{boffetta1992computation}, the fast nonlinear Fourier transform~\cite{wahls2013introducing}, or numerical Riemann-Hilbert solvers~\cite{trogdon2013numerical}.

 A practical challenge arises from the behavior of the reflection coefficient~(\ref{eq:ref-coef}), which exhibits sharp peaks along the real axis when a discrete spectral pole is located near ($\Im \lambda$ close to 0 for discrete pole at $\lambda$).
 Although $a(z,\xi)\neq 0$ for all real $\xi$, these near-pole effects cause large magnitudes and steep local gradients in $r(z,\xi)$.
 Consequently, the sampled values of the reflection coefficient can vary significantly depending on whether a grid point coincides with a peak or is slightly offset.
 This grid sensitivity should be addressed to ensure robust numerical performance.